junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Dean drops by the barn where he first saw him, the bench where they sat close by outside the witch's town, the deserted factory where he was asked to torture Alastair, the warehouse that was decorated as Heaven's green house in California, even the brothel he led Cas into for no more than a handful of hours, among all the other places.

 The memory of when he was still a living human indeed fades fast, like Death warned.
 Soon enough, he can barely remember what they were doing the last year they were still hanging around together, let alone a decade ago.
-The locations fuzz together, soon, so are all the people's faces.
+The locations blur together, soon, so are all the people's faces.

-Once, he found himself wandering outside of the bunker but not knowing where or why he's here.
-Sam happened to walk out of the door just then.
-He stared at him like he's a total stranger.
-Like that time when the witch's spell made him forget everything, and the very few things he had to force himself to remember when staring at a mirror were: "I am Dean Winchester.
+Once, he finds himself wandering outside of the bunker but not knowing where or why he's here.
+Sam happens to walk out of the door just then.
+Dean stares at him like a total stranger, like that time when the witch's spell wiped his memory clean, and the very few things he had to force himself to remember when staring at a mirror were: "I am Dean Winchester.
 Cas is my best friend."

-He doesn't think he still need that first sentence.
+He doesn't think he really needs that first sentence.
 And the second one could use a little change.

 He's afraid he might forget about Cas's feature altogether.
 It's been too long.
 Too damn long.
 The photo in his wallet he used to take out at night, staring while praying, the photo of Cas in the funny cowboy hat that he's so fond of, has long faded and discolored.
-The memory of that time when he thought he lost him for good was imprinted in his human brain, but it's fading too just like the photo in his ghost brain, washing away like leaves in the wave.
+The memory of that time when he thought he lost him for good was imprinted in his human brain, but it's fading too just like the photo in his ghost brain, washing away like leaves in the tide.

-Dean doesn't know how long it's been, where he is, and what he's doing.
-He doesn't know if he still have any heart left to be eaten away by more disappointment and hopelessness.
+Dean doesn't know how long it's been, where he is, or what he's doing.
+He doesn't know if he still has any heart left to be eaten away by more disappointment and hopelessness.
 He doesn't know how much memory he has left, or how much of himself has left.
 He's fading too, he thinks, just like smoke in the wind.

-But he's still praying.
-More like mere murmuring now.
+But he still prays.
+More like mere murmuring and whispering now.
 The one name, the one thing in his mind that is still hanging there.

 "Cas."